 5. Fill out parent conference forms

 It would be best to start these a couple of weeks in advance and do a few a day/night.
 But what I ended up doing is filling them out the weekend before.

 Our family reunion has always been the weekend before parent conferences so I usually just had my sister drive there or back and then I would fill out forms during the drive.

 (I found car time to be some of my most quality school work time.
 There is literally NOTHING else to do!)

 Parent Conference Forms

-There are plethora of parent conference forms out there depending on what your needs are.
+There are a plethora of parent conference forms out there depending on what your needs are.
 Here is something similar to what I used in my time in the classroom.

 Some other things to keep in mind on the day of.